 (Inscription under the image in the upper right)

 (Inscription under the image in the lower center)

 Location.
 39° 58.874′ N, 74° 44.962′ W. Marker is in Eastampton, New Jersey, in Burlington County.
 Marker is on Smithville Road.
+The marker is on the grounds of the Historic Smithville Park.
 Touch for map.
-The marker is on the grounds of the Historic Smithville Park.
 Marker is in this post office area: Mount Holly NJ 08060, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The Train Station & Smith’s Forest (about 300 feet away, measured in a direct line); An Industrial Village (approx. 0.4 miles away); Smithville Historic District (approx. 0.4 miles away); Historic Smithville Park (approx. 0.4 miles away); The Battle of Iron Works Hill (approx. 1.9 miles away); Battle of Ironworks Hill (approx. 2 miles away); Girard House (was approx. 2 miles away but has been reported missing. ); Fire Company (approx. 2.1 miles away).
+The Train Station & Smith’s Forest (about 300 feet away, measured in a direct line); An Industrial Village (approx. 0.4 miles away); Smithville Historic District (approx. 0.4 miles away); Historic Smithville Park (approx. 0.4 miles away); The Battle of Iron Works Hill (approx. 1.9 miles away); Battle of Ironworks Hill (approx. 2 miles away); Fire Company (approx. 2.1 miles away); History Millstone Park (approx. 2.1 miles away).
 Touch for a list and map of all markers in Eastampton.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 3, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 161 times since then and 13 times this year.
+It was originally submitted on February 3, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 235 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on February 3, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.